lyzo111/BodyForge/README.md

 # BodyForge
-A Gym app used for creating workouts, getting new exercises and tracking progress
+A Gym app used for tracking workouts, progress, sleep and nutrition